About The Second Neighborhood Problem in Tournaments Missing Disjoint Stars: Main Results

 \subsection{Removing 2 disjoint stars}

-In this section let $D$ be a digraph obtained from a tournament by deleting the edges of 2 disjoint stars.
-Let $S_x$ and $S_y$ be the two missing disjoint stars with centers $x$ and $y$ respectively, $A=V(S_x)\backslash x$, $B=V(S_y)\backslash y$, $K=V(S_x)\cup V(S_y)$ and assume without loss of generality that $x\rightarrow y$.
-In \cite{contrib} it is proved that if the dependency digraph of any digraph consists of isolated vertices only then it satisfies SNC.
-Here we consider the case when the dependency digraph of $D$ has no isolated vertices.
+In this section, let $D$ be a digraph obtained from a tournament by deleting the edges of 2 disjoint stars and let $\Delta$ denote its dependency digraph.
+Let $S_x$ and $S_y$ be the two missing disjoint stars with centers $x$ and $y$ respectively, $A=V(S_x)\backslash x$, $B=V(S_y)\backslash y$, $K=V(S_x)\cup V(S_y)$ (the set of non whole vertices) and assume without loss of generality that $x\rightarrow y$.
+In \cite{gs} it is proved that if the dependency digraph of any digraph consists of isolated vertices only then it satisfies SNC.
+Here we consider the case when the $\Delta$ has no isolated vertices.

-\begin{thm} Let D be a digraph obtained from a tournament by deleting the edges of 2 disjoint stars.
-If $\delta_{\Delta}>0$, then D satisfies SNC. \end{thm}
+\begin{thm} Let D be an oriented graph missing 2 disjoint stars.
+If $\Delta$ has no isolated vertex, then D satisfies SNC. \end{thm}